We build the software that prices sports markets.

 Twelve months is not yet a track record

 Our operating record is twelve months.
 One fiscal year, one shock pattern, one regulatory environment.
-The +76.50% is real and measured but it is not yet a track record.
+The first-year result is real and measured but it is not yet a track record.
 Allocators sizing on this number alone are sizing on too little data.
 We disclose this on every page; we want to surface it once more here.

 SPLT's non-security status is a legal opinion, not a no-action letter